joelmodisette/datasciencecoursera/Course4_Exploratory_Data_Analysis/Project1/README.md

 ## Introduction

-This assignment uses data from the <a href="http://archive.ics.uci.edu/ml/">UC Irvine Machine Learning Repository</a>.
+This assignment created 4 plots using data from the <a href="http://archive.ics.uci.edu/ml/">UC Irvine Machine Learning Repository</a>.
 I use the "Individual household electric power consumption Data Set" from the dates 2007-02-01 and 2007-02-02.